tronprotocol/tron-docker/single_node/README.md

 tronprotocol/java-tron
 ```
 The `-p` flag specifies the ports that the container needs to map to the host machine.
-`--memory="16g"` sets the memory limit to 16GB, ensuring that the Tron container gets enough memory.
+`--memory="16g"` sets the memory limit to 16GB, ensuring that the TRON container gets enough memory.

 By default, it will use the [configuration](https://github.com/tronprotocol/java-tron/blob/develop/framework/src/main/resources/config.conf),
 which sets the fullNode to connect to the mainnet with genesis block settings in `genesis.block`.